-HAIs can be spread by preventable failures in the practice of hygiene.
+HAIs can be spread by preventable failures in the practice of hospital infection control.
 Contaminated surfaces require rigorous disinfection.
 However, in busy healthcare environments, a surface can be recolonized soon after sanitization.

-There are clear practical limits to the frequency with which contaminated surfaces can be disinfected and, because pathogenic load can quickly rebound, germs have traditionally been one step ahead of HCPs and cleaners in the fight against HAIs.
-However, the increasing incidence of antibiotic resistant HAIs has transformed a once commonly accepted need to improve environmental hygiene into an urgent global health priority .
+There are clear practical limits to the frequency with which contaminated surfaces can be disinfected and, because pathogenic load can quickly rebound, germs have traditionally been one step ahead of HCPs in the fight against HAIs.
+However, the increasing incidence of antibiotic resistant HAIs has transformed a once commonly accepted need to improve hospital infection control into an urgent global health priority .

-Hygenica’s mission is to prevent the spread of superbugs for the benefit of patients, by ensuring that healthcare facilities throughout the world appropriately adopt best hygiene practices.
+Hygenica’s mission is to prevent the spread of superbugs for the benefit of patients, by ensuring that healthcare facilities appropriately adopt its best-in-class antimicrobial Fantex technology.